20centaurifux/mpcw.client/README.md

 # mpcw.client

-mpcw.client is a [mpd](https://www.musicpd.org/) client written in Java.
-It implements only a small subset of the protocol.
+mpcw.client is a [MPD](https://www.musicpd.org/) client library written in Java.
+It implements only a small subset of the protocol and is used by [MPC Wear](https://github.com/20centaurifux/mpcw).

 # API